Crossing the Line: Overtime

 ABOUT LAURA ROBINSON

-Laura Robinson is a freelance journalist whose work on sports and gender issues has appeared in the Globe and Mail, Toronto Star, Canadian Living, Toronto Life, Saturday Night, and Ms. magazine.
+Laura Robinson has published six books on sport.
+She is a freelance journalist whose work on sports and gender issues has appeared in The Globe and Mail, Toronto Star, Canadian Living, Toronto Life, Saturday Night, and Ms. Magazine.
 She was the first Canadian to write about sexual abuse in sport in the 1992 Toronto Star feature, 'Sexual Abuse: Sport's Dirty Little Secret'.
-Robinson is the author of Crossing the Line: Sexual Assault in Canada’s National Sport, first published in 1988, and has also produced, written, and researched items for CBC Radio, CBC Television, TSN, the Women’s Television Network, and the National Film Board.
-In 1996 she worked with the CBC’s the fifth estate to produce the documentary Thin Ice, which looked at initiations and sexual abuse in junior hockey.
-The episode aired to an audience of a record 1.4 million viewers and was the winner of the 1993 Investigative Reporters and Editors (IRE) Award.
+She has also produced, written, and researched items for CBC Radio, CBC Television, TSN, the Women’s Television Network, and the National Film Board.
+In 1996 she worked with the CBC’s the fifth estate to produce the documentary “On Thin Ice,” which examined at initiations and sexual abuse in junior hockey.

-In 2012, York University conferred her a Honorary Doctorate of Laws for her long-time commitment to the rights of women, children, and Indigenous peoples in sport and physical activity.
-She is a former member of Canada's cycling team, a former Canadian rowing champion, and competes in cross-country skiing.
+In 2012, York University conferred on Laura Robinson an Honorary Doctorate of Laws degree for her long-time commitment to the rights of women, children, and Indigenous peoples in sport.
+She is a former member of Canada's cycling team and a former Canadian rowing champion, and since 1999 has coached First Nations children in cross-country skiing.